Denoising Complex Covariance Matrices with Hybrid ResNet and Random Matrix Theory: Cryptocurrency Portfolio Applications: Conclusion

 \section{Conclusion}

 We found that the two-step estimator based on the ResNet architecture ($\mathbf{\Xi}^{2S(CNN)}$) minimizes the Frobenius loss function for the block-diagonal model.
 For the same model, the two-step hybrid estimator ($\mathbf{\Xi}^{2S(H)}$) attains the minimum value of the MV loss function.
 As the complexity of the covariance model increases, we observe that applying the second filtering step becomes unnecessary; in such cases, the single-step estimators ($\mathbf{\Xi}^{CNN}$) and ($\mathbf{\Xi}^{H}$) are sufficient to minimize noise with respect to the Frobenius and MV losses, respectively.
-On the other hand, an interesting phenomenon arises when the covariance model follows a power-law structure: in this case, none of the state-of-the-art estimators outperform the naive one in terms of the Frobenius loss.
+Moreover, an interesting phenomenon arises when the covariance model follows a power-law structure: in this case, none of the state-of-the-art estimators outperform the naive one in terms of the Frobenius loss.
 However, regarding the MV loss, the two-step hybrid estimator achieves the lowest noise level.
 Overall, a consistent pattern emerges MV loss systematically decreases across all models when using the ResNet-based estimators.
 The distinctive point here is that the MV loss captures deviations along the principal directions of variance and, as such, is more suitable for portfolio optimization applications.
+In sum, as market structure becomes more complex (hierarchical or power-law), hybrid estimators increasingly outperform traditional methods in terms of portfolio risk control.

-On the other hand, when considering empirical data from the cryptocurrency market, we observe that the covariance structure, the scree plot, and the dendrogram exhibit stylized facts similar to those found in both the fully hierarchical model and the power-law model.
-Thus, we initially confirm the conjecture proposed in~\cite{garcia2025high}, which states that the first model adequately characterizes the complex dynamics of financial instruments—this time applied to a set of cryptocurrencies.
-Furthermore, we extend this conjecture to a new model based on power-law behavior.
+On the other hand, when considering empirical data from the cryptocurrency market, we observe that the covariance structure, the associated scree plot, and the dendrogram, exhibit stylized facts closely resembling those found in both the nested hierarchical covariance model and the power-law covariance model.
+In particular, the eigenvalue spectrum displays an approximate power-law decay with coefficient $\alpha = 0.2$.
+These observations provide initial confirmation of the conjecture proposed in~\cite{garcia2025high}, namely that the nested hierarchical covariance model adequately characterizes the complex dynamics of financial instruments—here extended to the cryptocurrency market.
+Moreover, the empirical evidence supports a natural generalization of this conjecture to a broader class of covariance structures governed by power-law behavior.

-Focusing on the specific dataset analyzed, we find that the best financial metrics were generally obtained using the $(\mathbf{\Xi}^{2S(CNN)})$ estimator within the MVP+ portfolio framework.
-This result holds even under the challenging configuration of our experiment, where the training set corresponded to a bull market period, while the testing set covered a heterogeneous phase that began with a bear market trend.